 Portland and South Portland have had a 5-cent fee on plastic bags since 2015 and 2016, respectively.
 In 2019, the State of Maine adopted legislation to ban single-use plastic bags, Styrofoam (also known as polystyrene), as well as plastic drink stirrers, effective January 2021.
-The law will prohibit food establishments, including restaurants, caterers, coffee shops The Cities will advocate in support of state legislation LD 2104, which will be the first state law to require extended producer responsibility for packaging.

-and grocery stores from using these items, as they cannot be recycled in single stream recycling.
+The law will prohibit food establishments, including restaurants, caterers, coffee shops and grocery stores from using these items, as they cannot be recycled in single stream recycling.
 In October 2019, Portland adopted an ordinance banning plastic straws.
 Under the ordinance, food providers may only supply a plastic beverage straw, stirrer, or splash stick on request after April 2020, and distribution of plastic beverage straws, stirrers, and splash sticks will be prohibited after January 2021.